2023-24 UCRJ Steering Committee

 BIPOC for Better Birth

-Isis is a student midwife, doula, lactation counselor, and anthropologist.
+Isis (she/her) is a student midwife, doula, lactation counselor, and anthropologist.
 After researching birth justice in graduate school and planning home births, Isis became a passionate supporter of midwifery and out-of-hospital-birth.
 She currently studies at Commonsense Childbirth School of Midwifery with plans to become a licensed, certified professional midwife.